monero-classic-lab/monero-classic-v3/README.md

     ```

-* Then, install the dependencies for Monero-classic except for `libunwind` and `libboost-all-dev`
+* Then, install the dependencies for Monero-Classic except for `libunwind` and `libboost-all-dev`

 * Install the latest version of boost (this may first require invoking `apt-get remove --purge libboost*-dev` to remove a previous version if you're not using a clean install):